syncfusion/blazor-docs/src/charts/chart/chart-types/range-column.md

 ![Range Column](../images/chart-types-images/rangecolumn.png)

-**New Note:** You can refer to our [`Blazor Range Column Chart`](https://www.syncfusion.com/blazor-components/blazor-charts/chart-types/range-column-chart) feature tour page to know about its other groundbreaking feature representations.
+> Note: You can refer to our [`Blazor Range Column Chart`](https://www.syncfusion.com/blazor-components/blazor-charts/chart-types/range-column-chart) feature tour page to know about its other groundbreaking feature representations.
 You can also explore our [`Blazor Range Column Chart Example`](https://blazor.syncfusion.com/demos/chart/range-column?theme=bootstrap4) to know how to show variations in the data values for a given time.

 ## Customization